ARQz1947/Retail-Store-Data-Analysis/README.md

 </p>

 ### Recommendations
-#### Products
 - Focus on margin improvement for high-sales/low-profit sub-categories, streamline or reposition underperformers, and continue investing in electronics and other star performers to sustain growth.
 - Reassess discounting policies by limiting deep discounts to slow-moving inventory only and prioritize margin-protection strategies on strong sellers.
 Introduce data-driven, targeted promotions to boost sales without eroding overall profitability.
+- Limit unnecessary discounts on products with proven no-discount demand to protect profitability.
+Standardize the 20% discount level as a benchmark for promotional campaigns.
+- Evaluate logistics processes for First Class and Same Day shipping to identify bottlenecks and explore strategies to standardize early or on-time deliveries across all shipment modes.
+- Invest in targeted marketing campaigns (social, email, referral programs) to capture untapped audiences.
+- Optimize conversion funnels (website UX, promotions, first-order incentives) to turn interest into sales.
 - Prioritize scaling Growth products, review Decline/Discontinued items for pruning or repositioning, and strengthen monitoring of reactivated and unclassified products to capture hidden opportunities.
-- Limit unnecessary discounts on products with proven no-discount demand to protect profitability.
-- Standardize the 20% discount level as a benchmark for promotional campaigns.
-- Evaluate logistics processes for First Class and Same Day shipping to identify bottlenecks and explore strategies to standardize early or on-time deliveries across all shipment modes."
-### Caveats
-- The dataset does not explicitly distinguish between new and existing products.
-For this analysis, products were classified as “new” in the year of their first recorded order.
-This approach assumes that the year of first order of a product is the introduction year of that product, which may not always reflect the actual launch year.
+---